Shelter Homes For Poor Homeless Women Demanded - UrduPoint

 He said that "we are trying to increase the number of shelter home for homeless women as it is very important and critical issue for poor homeless women".

-He said that "the government is striving hard to give equal and fundamental rights to every women in country to bring them in social fabric."
+He said that "the government is striving hard to give equal and fundamental rights to every women in country to bring them in social fabric."\778